chen-harrison/BalanceBot/README.md

   - Autonomous: sets a destination point at the end of desired trajectory vector, then increments reference wheel position and heading angle values to travel along it

 ### *Odometry & Motion Control*
-- ``common/odometry.c`` : odometry functions added to locate robot based on wheel displacement, as read by wheel encoders
+- ``common/odometry.c`` : odometry functions added to locate robot based on wheel position, as read by wheel encoders
   - Gyrodometry algorithm corrects odometry heading angle estiamtes by monitoring large discrepancies between it and gyroscope data
   - Kalman filter uses odometry as the update step and gyroscope as the measurement for correction